luigifreda/pyslam/docs/system_overview.md

 The *Feature Tracker* consists of the following key sub-components:

+- *Feature Manager*: Manages local feature operations.
+It includes the `FeatureDetector`, `FeatureDescriptor`, and adaptors for pyramid management and image tiling.
-- **Feature Extractor**: identifies salient and repeatable keypoints in the image, such as corners or blobs, which are likely to be robust under viewpoint and illumination changes.
+  - *Feature Detector*: Identifies salient and repeatable keypoints in the image—such as corners or blobs, that are likely to be robust under viewpoint and illumination changes.

-- **Feature Detector**: computes a distinctive descriptor for each detected keypoint, encoding its local appearance to enable robust matching across frames.
-Examples include ORB, SIFT, or SuperPoint descriptors.
+  - *Feature Descriptor*: Computes a distinctive descriptor for each detected keypoint, capturing its local appearance to enable robust matching across frames.
+Examples include `ORB2`, `SIFT`, and `SuperPoint`.

-- **Feature Matcher**: establishes correspondences between features in successive frames (or stereo pairs) by comparing their descriptors.
+- *Feature Matcher*: Establishes correspondences between features in successive frames (or stereo pairs) by comparing their descriptors or directly inferring matches from image content.
 Matching can be performed using brute-force, k-NN with ratio test, or learned matching strategies.
-Refer to Section [Feature Matcher](#feature-matcher) below for further details.
+Refer to the section [Feature Matcher](#feature-matcher) below for more details.

-The section [Supported local features](../README.md#supported-local-features) reports the list of supported local feature extractors and detectors.
+See the section [Supported local features](../README.md#supported-local-features) for a list of supported feature detectors and descriptors.

 The last diagram above presents the architecture of the *Feature Tracker* system.
-It is structured around a `feature_tracker_factory`, which instantiates specific tracker types such as `LK`, `DES_BF`, `DES_FLANN`, `XFEAT`, `LIGHTGLUE`, and `LOFTR`.
+It is organized around a `feature_tracker_factory`, which instantiates specific tracker types such as `LK`, `DES_BF`, `DES_FLANN`, `XFEAT`, `LIGHTGLUE`, and `LOFTR`.
 Each tracker type creates a corresponding implementation (e.g., `LKFeatureTracker`, `DescriptorFeatureTracker`, etc.), all of which inherit from a common `FeatureTracker` interface.

 The `FeatureTracker` class is composed of several key sub-components, including a `FeatureManager`, `FeatureDetector`, `FeatureDescriptor`, `PyramidAdaptor`, `BlockAdaptor`, and `FeatureMatcher`.
-The `FeatureManager` itself also encapsulates instances of the detector, descriptor, and adaptors, highlighting the modular and reusable design of the tracking pipeline.
+The `FeatureManager` itself encapsulates instances of the detector, descriptor, and adaptors, highlighting the modular and reusable design of the tracking pipeline.